jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 **BCLK** (Bus Clock)
 The 40MHz LVTTL bus clock is generated on the CPU Local Bus Card and used to syncronize data transactions between the AmigaPCI and the CPU Local Bus device.

-**RAMCLK** (Ram Clock)
-The 80MHz LVTTL RAM clock is generated on the CPU Local Bus Card and used to clock SDRAM timings.
-Must be synchronous with BCLK, with the rising edge of BCLK on the rising edges of RAMCLK.

 ### 3.4.6 Other CPU Local Bus Port Signals

 **_CPUCONF** (CPU Local Bus Card Configured)